60+ BEST Things To Do In Banff

 The Best Places to Stay in Banff

 So you’ve got what to do in Banff covered, now let’s talk about accommodation.
-For a small mountain town, Banff actually has quite a few great places to stay.
+Banff has quite a few great places to stay for a small mountain town.
 From luxury to basic, here are our favorite places to stay in Banff.

 Where Are The Best Places to Eat in Banff?

-• Farm & Fire: Farm & Fire is one of our favorite restaurants in Banff.
+- Brazen: Brazen is one of our favorite restaurants in Banff.
 Located right on Banff Ave, it’s an easy place to head on any type of day.
-Their food is delicious, affordable and all sourced from local Canadian Farmers.
+Their food is delicious and sourced from local Canadian farmers.
 No matter what you get here, it’s going to be delicious.

-• Eden: Experience fine dining with incredible views at Eden in the Rimrock Hotel.
+- Eden: Experience fine dining with incredible views at Eden in the Rimrock Resort.
 The restaurant serves up some of the best food in the province let alone Banff, as it is the only Five-Diamond Restaurant in all of Western Canada.
 The modern French restaurant serves up playful and delicious dishes that leave a lasting impact much like the views.

 A Few Banff Travel Tips To Know Before You Visit